RolandM99/image-gallery-app/README.md

 |-------------------|---------------|
 ### About the project

-> Image-Gallery-App is a gallery store app which enable users to upload their pictures tagging them with the title, and description.
+> Image-Gallery-App is a gallery store app that enables users to upload their pictures tagging them with the title, and description.

 ## Built With